To screen for, diagnose, and monitor a range of medical conditions

-As part of a routine metabolic panel; when you have symptoms of a disorder, or known presence of one, affecting your kidneys, bones, thyroid, parathyroid, or nerves or when symptoms of significantly increased or decreased calcium concentrations are present; when someone is critically ill, to monitor ionized calcium levels; when someone has certain types cancer; when someone is being treated for abnormal calcium levels, to evaluate the effectiveness of treatment
+As part of a routine metabolic panel; when you have symptoms of a disorder, or known presence of one, affecting your kidneys, bones, thyroid, parathyroid, or nerves or when symptoms of significantly increased or decreased calcium concentrations are present; when someone is critically ill, to monitor ionized calcium levels; when someone has certain types of cancer; when someone is being treated for abnormal calcium levels, to evaluate the effectiveness of treatment

 There are two tests to measure blood calcium.
 The total calcium test measures both the free and bound forms.
 The ionized calcium test measures only the free, metabolically active form.

 Some calcium is lost from the body every day, filtered from the blood by the kidneys and excreted into the urine and sweat.
 Measurement of the amount of calcium in the urine is used to determine how much calcium the kidneys are eliminating.